AntoninAnq/data-analyser/README.md

 - **Column Analysis**: "Show me the unique values and their percentages for the SEX column"
 - **Distribution**: "Analyze the AGE column and show me the distribution of values"
 - **Patterns**: "What patterns do you see in the data?"

+### Visualization Queries
+- **Correlation Analysis**: "Create a correlation heatmap for all numerical columns"
+- **Distribution Visualization**: "Show me the distribution of the AGE column with a plot"
+- **Relationship Analysis**: "Create a scatter plot between AGE and INCOME"
+- **Multi-variable Analysis**: "Make a pair plot for the numerical columns"
+- **Categorical Analysis**: "Create a bar plot showing the top 10 categories"
+- **Comprehensive Visualization**: "Generate a comprehensive visualization of the dataset"
+- **Custom Plots**: "Create a scatter plot of AGE vs INCOME colored by SEX"

 ## Configuration